mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 dispatchRetriesConfig.DefaultImmediateDispatchRetriesPolicy(batchRetryPolicy);
 ```

+To define different resilience strategies use `DefaultImmediateDispatchRetriesResilienceStrategy` and `DefaultBatchDispatchRetriesResilienceStrategy`.

 ### A note on retrying batch operations

 It's important to keep in mind the impact that retrying batch operations can have.
 When handling an incoming message there is an implicit timeout surrounding the message processing.
 This timeout can be enforced by the underlying infrastructure or by surrounding transactions.
 In this context, retrying a batch dispatch counts towards reaching any infrastructure or transaction timeout.
 Unless it is strictly necessary, it's better to let the [NServiceBus recoverability](https://docs.particular.net/nservicebus/recoverability/) mechanism to handle the failure.
 There are cases, though, in which retrying an incoming message to handle a dispatch failure might not be desirable, and it might be better to retry a few times the dispatch operation before reverting to the built-in recoverability mechanism.
 In essence: handle with care.

 ### Overrides

 When in the context of an incoming message, it might happen that the default configured retry policy doesn't satisfy the requirements.
-It's possible to override the default configured policy at the message handling context level:
+It's possible to override the default configured policy or resilience strategy at the message handling context level:

 ```csharp
 class MyMessageHandler : IHandleMessages<MyMessage>